 - What Will Happen To Me? by Lorraine Stutzman Amstutz and Howard Zehr.
 This resource is a book of portraits and stories of children of the incarcerated and their caregivers.
 There is a section in the back of the book that offers helpful information for churches, schools, and others interested in reaching out effectively to children experiencing the incarceration of a parent.
 This book is available on Amazon.com.

-- Child Evangelism Fellowship (CEF) offers the Truth Chasers Club – formerly called the CEF Mailbox Club.
-This is a series of free Bible lessons and there are lessons geared specifically for children of prisoners.
-When a child completes a lesson and returns it to CEF, volunteers review the lesson and write back with supportive comments along with the next lesson.
-This resource is available at www.cefmailboxclub.com.
+- The Mailbox Club (TMC) offers a series of free Bible lessons for children of prisoners.
+When a child completes a lesson and returns it to TMC, volunteers review the lesson and write back with supportive comments along with the next lesson.
+This resource is available at www.mailboxclub.org.

 Hosting a movie night does not need to be at a theater.
 Converting a classroom or fellowship hall into a comfortable environment will allow children to relax and enjoy a special event they may not normally get to experience.